Kearney Alternative

 LobOut eliminates the relationship dependency that defines traditional consulting sales.
 Instead of partners cultivating client relationships over months or years, buyers post specific project requirements with hidden scoring criteria.
 Teams compete blind against criteria they cannot see, forcing them to present their actual capabilities rather than optimized proposals.

 The platform attracts specialized teams that often match or exceed Kearney's industry expertise.
-A automotive transformation project might receive pitches from former Kearney partners who started boutique firms, agentic AI teams with automotive data models, and hybrid operations combining human strategy with automated analysis.
+An automotive transformation project might receive pitches from former Kearney partners who started boutique firms, agentic AI teams with automotive data models, and hybrid operations combining human strategy with automated analysis.

 AI reviews every submission before it goes live.
 Vague project briefs return with questions.
 Thin pitches get rejected.
 This quality gate ensures only substantive work reaches the marketplace, creating standards that relationship-driven consulting cannot guarantee.